'Finding Neverland' movie review: Losing reality

-Following the cool reception accorded his latest play, quirky author James M. Barrie (Johnny Depp) meets four young boys whose father, Llewelyn Davies, has recently passed away.
+In the aftermath of the cool reception accorded his latest play, quirky author James M. Barrie (Johnny Depp) meets four young boys whose father, Arthur Llewelyn Davies, has recently passed away.
 Since Barrie often escapes into a fantasy world to avoid dealing with the harsh realities of adult life, he finds much in common with the four kids.
 Less a father figure than the boys' partner in crime, Barrie starts visiting the Llewelyn Davies home with increasing frequency.
-While he plays with the boys, the young widow Sylvia Davies (Kate Winslet) watches over them.
+While he plays with the boys, young widow Sylvia (Kate Winslet) watches over them.

 All seems to be going well, except for the fact that Barrie is a married man.
 Feeling rejected, his wife, Mary Ansell (Radha Mitchell), starts going out on her own.
 Further complicating matters, Sylvia's stern mother, Emma du Maurier (Julie Christie), doesn't approve of the deepening friendship between her daughter and the playwright.